avosuser/avosuser.github.io/Developing_Data_Products/index.Rmd

 ## Motivation

 1. Learn more about the Random Forest Algorithm while doing the 'shiny' class project.
-2. Use this idea to create a product whereby tuned Random Forest models for various data sets are preloaded, end users can enter their own data and obtain predictions.
+2. Use this idea to create a product whereby tuned Random Forest models for various data sets are preloaded, end users can then enter their own data too obtain predictions.

 ---